Tuesday, May 24, 2016

 This heading reminds me of a story that we read in our childhood.
 The summery of the story is like this:-

 A person was not satisfied with his name given by parents.
 Ultimately he went to a Mahatma to tell his grief.
-The Mahatma laughed and said "Go and find the best name of any person, I will rename you".
+The Mahatma laughed and said, "Go and find the best name of any person, I will rename you".
 He saw a person named "Nayansukh" (means-enjoying through eyes), but found that he is blind and hardly can move himself.
-Next he saw a person named "Sudarshan" (Means- handsome to look) but he was very ugly.
+Next, he saw a person named "Sudarshan" (Means- handsome to look) but he was very ugly.
 He moved on and saw a dead body being taken for funeral followed by procession of mourners.
 He asked a person in the procession,"Who died?".
 Answer was,"A person named Amar has died".
 "Amar" means - one who will never die.
 He again asked,"How can Amar die".
 The person saw him from head to toe and rudely answered,"What is in a name?"
 He felt that the name of a person has no relation to his looks or virtues and knew that his search for best name is useless.
 He thanked the Mahatma and came back.

 The people in rural India understand it.
 So they name children on common things like -Gendalal, Chhedilal, Gulabo, Phoolmati, Chameli, etc. The tribal people in Chotanagpur named children on the day they were born, like- Somra, Mangra, Budhwa, Etwari, etc.